 How controlled foreign company income is taxed

-Generally, tax is collected when you have income interests of 10% or more in controlled foreign companies.
-This tax is handled differently depending on whether the business is active or non-active.
+Generally, income is taxed under the CFC rules when you have income interests of 10% or more in controlled foreign companies.
+This income is handled differently depending on whether the business is active or non-active.

 In active businesses you are not taxed on controlled foreign company income or losses.
 You may be taxed on providing some personal services.